dnextreme88/nlrc-esl-system/README.md

 - [ ] May implement trial classes (not affordable?)
 - [ ] Project name to be decided
 - [ ] Purpose of stand-by teachers, if the student doesn't adhere to their "desired" schedule, they can join a meeting with a random teacher whose available at that time.
-- [ ] ~~Registrations are for student accounts~~ while instructor accounts are created in admin panel (use Filament package)
 - [x] Schedule between teacher and student
-- [ ] Students can pick a slot from available teachers but based on whose teachers can teach a specific level of progression (eg. if a student passes up to Intermediate level, the list of teachers that should show up will be teachers who can teach up to Advanced level)
 - [ ] Students have to pay before using the app (might use Laravel Spark / Laravel Cashier?).
 Payment can be made for: 1 month.
 If student has no money, they cannot book a schedule.
 - [ ] Hierarchy of modules (unsure):
   * modules